-- 2 Click the Administration menu > Wipe Data (for BartPE) or Erase Harddrive (for Windows PE), then follow the prompts. - It takes approximately 30 to 40 minutes to erase 10 GB of data, so the entire process can take a long time. - 3 When the erasure process is complete, close the application. - 4 Shut down the device.
+- 1 Make sure you have launched the Emergency Recovery application and loaded the device's ERI file.
+See Launching the Emergency Recovery Application. - 2 Click the Administration menu > Wipe Data (for BartPE) or Erase Harddrive (for Windows PE), then follow the prompts. - It takes approximately 30 to 40 minutes to erase 10 GB of data, so the entire process can take a long time. - 3 When the erasure process is complete, close the application. - 4 Shut down the device.

-9.6 Setting the Administration Password
+Setting the Administration Password

 This section applies to standard hard drives.
 It does not apply to self-encrypting hard drives.
-For information about setting the Administration password for a device with a self-encrypting hard disk, see Section 10.5, "Erasing the Disk," on page 55
+For information about setting the Administration password for a device with a self-encrypting hard disk.
+See Erasing the Disk

 The ZENworks Full Disk Encryption components (Full Disk Encryption Agent and ZENworks PBA) have an Administration password that is for internal administrative functions as well as several administrator functions available during ZENworks PBA login.
-The only time you should need to use this password is in conjunction with Novell Support.
+The only time you should need to use this password is in conjunction with Micro Focus Support.